Cognigy/Extensions/extensions/vier-cognitive-voice-gateway/README.md

 ## Node: Send Data

 > Attaches custom data to a dialog.
-This custom data can be read e.g. after an agent handover.
+This custom data is stored in CVG and can be read e.g. by a downstream system after an agent handover.

 ### Arguments
 <table style="border-collapse: collapse;">